Catallactic/catallactic-site/docs/whitepaper.md

 </div>
 <br/>

+This stabilization mechanism could be run as a scheduled process triggered periodically or by some event.
+This should be designed.

 #### 11.3.2.
 Holder buys CC at Exchange with Stabilization

-The scenario is similar to the one described in 9.5.1.
-An aditional stabilization is step is added.
+In this case, the stabilization mechanism is executed by the smart contract for each swap operation.
+The scenario is similar to the one described in 9.5.1 where an aditional stabilization is step is added.

 <div style={{textAlign: 'center'}}>
 	<img src="/img/swapUSDTbyCCStabilized.svg" width="80%"></img>